-12.3.9 The magnitude of a potential impact considers the scale of the predicted change to the baseline condition taking into account its duration (i.e. the magnitude may be moderated by the impacts being temporary rather than permanent, short term rather than long term).
+12.3.10 The magnitude of a potential impact considers the scale of the predicted change to the baseline condition taking into account its duration (i.e. the magnitude may be moderated by the impacts being temporary rather than permanent, short term rather than long term).
 Definitions for impact magnitude are described in Table 12.4.
-It is generally unlikely that impacts on geology, hydrogeology and land contamination due to new developments are beneficial, so the examples of magnitude all relate to negative/ adverse impacts.
+It is generally unlikely that impacts on geology, hydrogeology and land contamination due to new developments would be beneficial, so the examples of magnitude all relate to negative/ adverse impacts.

-Table 12.4: Impact Magnitude Criteria (Geology, Hydrogeology and Land Contamination)
+Table 12.4: Impact magnitude criteria (geology, hydrogeology and land contamination)

-MAGNITUDE DESCRIPTION EXAMPLES High Total loss or major alteration to key features of the baseline conditions such that post development character/ composition of baseline condition will be fundamentally changed Pollution of potable sources of water abstraction.
+MAGNITUDE DESCRIPTION EXAMPLES High Total loss or major alteration to key features of the baseline conditions such that post development character/ composition of baseline condition will be fundamentally changed.
+Pollution of potable sources of water abstraction.
 Loss of, or extensive change to, an aquifer or groundwater supported designated wetland.
-Loss of, or extensive change to, nationally important geological/geomorphological features.
+Loss of, or extensive change to, nationally important geological/ geomorphological features.
 Medium Loss or alteration to one or more key features of the baseline conditions such that post development character/ composition of baseline condition will be materially changed.
 Partial loss or change to an aquifer.
 Partial loss of the integrity of groundwater supported designated wetlands.
-Permanent loss of regionally important geological features or substantial changes to nationally important geological/ geomorphological features.
+Permanent loss of regionally important geological features or substantial changes to nationally important

+MAGNITUDE DESCRIPTION EXAMPLES geological/ geomorphological features.
 Low Results in some measurable change in attributes quality or vulnerability compared to baseline conditions.
-Changes arising from the alteration will be detectable but not material; the underlying character/ composition of baseline condition will be similar to the predevelopment situation.
-Measurable effect on aquifer but of limited size or proportion, which does not lead to a reduction in the aquifer status; Minor effects on groundwater supported wetlands; and, Minor changes to regionally important geological/ geomorphological features or small changes to nationally important geological/ geomorphological features.
+Changes arising from the alteration will be detectable but not material; the underlying character/ composition of baseline condition will be similar to the pre-development situation.
+Measurable effect on aquifer but of limited size or proportion, which does not lead to a reduction in the aquifer status.
+Minor effects on groundwater supported wetlands.
+Minor changes to regionally important geological/ geomorphological features or small changes to nationally important geological/ geomorphological features.
 Very Low Very little change from baseline conditions.
-Change is barely distinguishable, approximating to a "no change" situation.
+Change is barely distinguishable, approximating to a 'no change' situation.
 No measurable effect upon groundwater, or geology/ geomorphology.